didalik/dak.org.qa-host/README.md

 - clone this repo to your Ubuntu box and run the `bin/setup` script - this will create the `qa` account on your Ubuntu box and email me its public key;
 - after I add your public key to my Ubuntu box, login to your `qa` account and run `ssh qa@159.250.189.50 setup` to complete the setup.

+You are now hosting the QA hub for us.
+Get paid!

 ## How to get paid

 ### Getting paid for setting up a hub